shaner1/PandS_Project/README.md

 ### Reading in the Data Set

 The fist step I needed to take was to find a suitable data set to work with.
 I chose to go with a CSV file instead of JSON or Txt as it would make it easier to differentiate the variables.
-I found a reliable file on Kaggle; (https://www.kaggle.com/arshid/iris-flower-dataset).
+I found a reliable file on Kaggl.
 I went with this as it was a "Tidy" data set.
 A "Tidy" data set is defined as a data set arranged such that each varaialbe is a column and each observtion is a row.

 Reading in the file was stragiht forward, I used the Pandas .read function to do so.
 As the data set incldued a column called Id which numbered each observation, the output of the summary looked a bit messy so I decided to delete this column.